-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of shareholders of Mega Uranium Ltd. (the "Corporation") will be held at the offices of Norton Rose Fulbright Canada LLP, Royal Bank Plaza, South Tower, Suite 3800, 200 Bay Street, Toronto, ON M5J 2Z4, on Thursday, March 31, 2016, at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of shareholders of Mega Uranium Ltd. (the "Corporation") will be held at the offices of Irwin Lowy LLP, 365 Bay Street, Suite 400, Toronto, ON M5H 2V1, on Thursday, March 30, 2017, at 11:00 a.m.
 (Toronto time), for the following purposes:

-1. to receive the audited financial statements of the Corporation for the year ended September 30, 2015 and the report of the auditors thereon; 2. to elect directors; 3. to appoint Ernst & Young LLP, Chartered Accountants, as auditors of the Corporation, and to authorize the directors to fix their remuneration; 4. to consider and, if thought fit, pass an ordinary resolution approving the unallocated stock options under the Corporation's stock option plan, as more fully described in the management information circular of the Corporation in respect of the Meeting which accompanies this notice of meeting (the "Circular"); 5. to consider and, if thought fit, pass an ordinary resolution confirming a new by-law of the Corporation, as more fully described in the Circular; and 6. to transact such further or other business as may properly come before the Meeting or any adjournment(s) thereof.
+1. to receive the audited financial statements of the Corporation for the year ended September 30, 2016 and the report of the auditor thereon; 2. to elect directors; 3. to appoint MNP LLP, Chartered Accountants, as auditor of the Corporation, and to authorize the directors to fix their remuneration; and 4. to transact such further or other business as may properly come before the Meeting or any adjournment(s) thereof.

 Registered shareholders entitled to vote who do not expect to be present at the Meeting are encouraged to date, sign and return the form of proxy that has been provided to them by the Corporation.
 The directors have fixed the hour of 11:00 a.m.
-(Toronto time) on March 29, 2016 or, if the Meeting is adjourned or postponed, on the day that is two business days preceding the adjournment or postponement, as the time before which the instrument of proxy to be used at the Meeting must be deposited with the Corporation, c/o Equity Financial Trust Company, Suite 300, 200 University Avenue, Toronto, Ontario, M5H 4H1.
+(Toronto time) on March 28, 2017 or, if the Meeting is adjourned or postponed, on the day that is two business days preceding the adjournment or postponement, as the time before which the instrument of proxy to be used at the Meeting must be deposited with the Corporation, c/o Equity Financial Trust Company, Suite 300, 200 University Avenue, Toronto, Ontario, M5H 4H1.